Dr Claire Mansfield - Counselling Psychologist (CPsychol, PsychD, MA, BSc)

 Sessions are £100 for a 50 minute session.

-I am also registered with various health insurance schemes such as AXA-PPP, Aviva and Cigna.
+I am also registered with the following health insurance schemes: Bupa, AXA-PPP, Aviva, Vitality Health, Allianz, WPA and Cigna.
 Please contact your health insurance provider to ascertain whether you are eligible.

 What can I expect from the initial session?